Image Makers will be Punished on the Day of Judgement

 The Command to Remove Curtains Containing Images

 'Aishah (d.
-58H) radiallahu 'anha reported that Allah's Messenger sallallahu 'alayhi wa sallam came back from a journey and I had screened my door with a curtain having (images) of winged horses on it.
-He sallallahu 'alayhi wa sallam commanded me (to remove them).
-So I pulled them down.
+58H) radiallahu 'anha reported that Allah's Messenger sallallahu 'alayhi wa sallam came back from a journey and that she had screened her door with a curtain having (images) of winged horses on it.
+He sallallahu 'alayhi wa sallam commanded 'Aishah to remove them, and so she pulled them down.
 [This is the wording narrated by Muslim, 3/1158, no. 5256]

-Al-Bukhari's narration is, "I had hung a thick curtain having images (tamathil).
-He sallallahu 'alayhi wa sallam commanded me to remove them, so I pulled them down."
-[Al-Bukhari, 7/542]
+"I had hung a thick curtain having images (tamathil).
+He, sallallahu 'alayhi wa sallam, commanded me to remove them, so I pulled them down."

 See also Ahmad 6/208, 6/281, where 'Aishah's narration contains, " ... she said then he sallallahu 'alayhi wa sallam tore it up."